Prag8855/aab/content/guides/banking.md

 ![Sign that says "Cash only"](/illustrations/berlin-cash-only-sign.png)

+When you often pay with cash, you have a lot of coins.
+There are many ways to [get rid of your coins](/guides/exchange-coins-berlin).

 ### Girocard/EC-Karte

 A type of payment card that's only in Germany.
 It's still very common.[^3] Many stores only accept cash and [Girocards](/glossary/Girocard), not Visa or Mastercard.
 Some European websites accept Girocards.